Miami Acupuncture & Herbal Solutions

 Suan Zao Ren (Ziziphus spinosa)

 A cornerstone herb in classical Chinese formulas for anxiety, irritability, and insomnia.
-Its primary bioactive compound, jujuboside A, modulates glutamate signaling in the hippocampus and has demonstrated sedative and anxiolytic effects in multiple preclinical and human studies.
+Its primary bioactive compound, jujuboside A, modulates glutamate signaling in the hippocampus and has demonstrated sedative and anxiolytic effects.
 Particularly indicated when anxiety is closely intertwined with sleep disruption.

 Bupleurum (Chai Hu)

-A primary herb in several classical Chinese formulas for stress-related presentations involving emotional tension, irritability, and digestive upset — a cluster commonly seen in chronically stressed patients.
+A primary herb in several classical Chinese formulas for stress-related presentations involving emotional tension, irritability, and digestive upset.
 Saikosaponins, its active compounds, have demonstrated anti-inflammatory and HPA axis-modulating effects in preclinical research, with a long clinical history of safe use.

 Magnolia Bark (Hou Po)